 Find out more: Click to save vet cost, training cost, and your nerves!

-Those lab medicaments are only even meant to suppress the symptoms of your health issue!
-They are used and prescribed by physicians who believe that if the symptoms are gone, so is the health issue.
-These physicians consider you healthy if they cannot see symptoms.
-For them: disease = symptoms!
-For them: disorder = symptoms!
-For them: defect = symptoms!
-But hey!
-They don't even know the difference between those three.
+Steroids and NSAIDs, painkillers and antidepressants etc, all those lab medicaments are only even meant to palliate or suppress the symptoms of your sickness, or your dog's sickness.
+They are really just a placebo.
+They have not been developed and so they are not prescribed to CURE you or your dog!
+They are prescribed by allopathic physicians: physicians who believe that "when the symptoms are gone, so is the health issue".
+Physicians who consider you healthy when you do not show symptoms.
+For them: Disease = symptoms!
+Disorder = symptoms!
+Defect = symptoms!

 Find out more: Click to save vet cost, training cost, and your nerves!